THE WELCOME NOTE BY H.E AMBASSADOR MICHAEL K. MUBEA, EBS

 Kenya has had a long association with Ireland dating back some ninety years with the Kenya Irish Society’s formation and the Government of Ireland’s participation in the development of various sectors, through aid from Irish Aid and Irish NGOs working in Kenya namely Trocaire, Concern, Goal, Christian Aid, Friends of Londiani and Holy Ghost Fathers to mention but a few.
 The relationship with Ireland has been further strengthened by the opening of an Embassy in Nairobi recently and the appointment of an Ambassador.
 The two countries are now well placed to further their interests in areas of development, bilateral trade for the benefit of both nations’ inhabitants.

 The long and cordial relations that have existed between our two nations has been focused on the well being of our people and those worldwide and has culminated in our recognition, by the United Nations(U.N.) nominating Kenya and Ireland to co-chair the post Millennium Development Goals strategy, evolving into the Sustainable Development Goals 2015-2030 targets.
 Kenya is already pursuing the Vision 2030 objectives and has developed into a Middle Income Nation having set forth an aggressive, objective program to meet the set targets.

-- horticulture, coffee, tea, cut flowers, increase of production capacities through research among others;
+- Horticulture, coffee, tea, cut flowers and increase of production capacities through research among others

 - Mineral extraction potential of coal, crude oil, titanium, niobium, cement, precious minerals and other raw materials with the view of setting up plants and factories to utilize to the maximum their usage.